Hobart the Capital of

 Museum.

-10.30am and concluding at approximately 12 noon.
-The
+at 10.30am and concluding at approximately 12 noon.

-delights adults and children alike year after year.
+that delights adults and children alike year after year.

 Not only do thousands of spectators take pleasure in